 Coronavirus (COVID-19) is severely transforming how we run our lives and our workplaces.
 Many people face a reduction in income or job loss altogether and will find it challenging to keep up with their student loans, mortgage payments, credit card bills, and other debts.

-In this article, you’ll get information about various options that might be available to you if you're worried about falling behind in bill payments, as well as what you can do to try to protect your credit during this crisis.
+In this article, you’ll get information about various options that might be available to you if you're worried about falling behind in bill payments.

 The Act also stops collection actions, wage garnishments, and Treasury offsets, and prohibits negative credit reporting during the coronavirus national emergency.
 (To learn about different options if you’re having trouble paying your federal student loans due to COVID-19, read How to Manage Your Federal Student Loans During the Coronavirus Outbreak.)